NYPL/sierra-shadow-dataset/README.md

 $ # and similar for the item dump
 ```

-These is a crude progress indicator for each script.
+There is a crude progress indicator for each script.

 At the end, two files (`exported-bibs-raw-from-python.txt` and
 `exported-items-raw-from-python.txt`) are spit out and ready to be consumed